Galadri

 idUUIDAuto-generated record ID.

-completion_kmnumberOdometer at completion (km).
+completion_kmintegerOdometer at completion (km)

-completion_price_centsintegerCost in cents.
+completion_price_centsintegerCost in cents (USD)

-performed_by_namestringName of the service provider.
+performed_by_addressstringAddress of the service provider

 Schedules